Kingdom Shopping Centre: Phase 1

-Glenrothes town centre was originally to be built on the same principles of the English new towns such as Stevenage and Bracknell.
-The centre would comprise a series of shopping streets and squares separated from traffic.
-The first phase of the Kingdom Centre was built as a large modern pedestrian square.
-A three-storey glazed roof and a modern fountain were incorporated as features in the design.
-The Golden Acorn Hotel, the town's Post Office and a bus turning circle were all included as part of the development.
+The first phase was built around Central Avenue, between North Street and Church Street in the eastern portion of the town centre.
+This was in the form of two to three storey shop and business units orientated around a modern Pedestrian zone creating what is now Lyon Square, Albany Gate, Kintyre Gate and Postgate.
+A three-storey glazed butterfly roof and a modern fountain were incorporated as features in the design of the main public square.
+The Golden Acorn Hotel, a ten pin bowling alley, the town's Post Office, job centre and a bus turning circle were all delivered as part of the early phases of development.
 A Co-Op Department store opened in 1964 at the eastern entrance to the square and a town clock was built as a feature adjacent to the store.